 Baking soda is supposed to provide relief from indigestion, heartburn, protect the intestines, and improve sport performance.
 Also, it may act as a mild deodorant, whiten teeth, and relieve the skin from sunburns!

-Certainly, pregnant women, kids, people with health issues, and people on medication should consult their physician before taking baking soda.
+Certainly, pregnant women, kids, people with health issues, and people who take drugs should consult their physician before drinking baking soda.

-In most cases, consuming small amounts of baking soda is not dangerous.
+In most cases, drinking small dosages of baking soda is not dangerous.

 It’s always a good idea to start with pretty small doses, though.
-You better start consuming only 1/4 tsp of baking soda for a couple of weeks.
-Only if you don’t experience any adverse effects, you should increase your daily dose up to half tsp a day.
+You better start consuming only 1/4 tsp of baking soda a day for a couple of weeks.
+Only if you don’t experience any adverse effects, you should increase your daily intake to half a tsp a day.

 Much higher doses may be dangerous.
-In any case, consult your physician before taking baking soda for a long period of time!
+In any case, consult your physician before drinking baking soda for a long time!

-Can too much of baking soda hurt you?
+Can drinking too much baking soda be dangerous?

-Too much baking soda may cause diarrhea, stomach disturbances, gas, headaches, nausea, swelling, or vomiting.
+Actually, drinking too much baking soda may cause mild side effects, such as diarrhea, stomach disturbances, gas, headaches, nausea, swelling, or vomiting.